 In El Salvador, local invited cruisers to the Mother’s Day celebration at the local school:

 Last summer, in the Bahamas, we were at Hatchet Bay for their mini-homecoming.
 Dave got roped into the dance contest . . . and won!

 Dave and I both raced sailboats for years before cruising so we were excited to go to two Bahamian regattas.
 When the local organizers discovered that we were former racers, they set the weather mark right off our bow . . . and we got to see all the action very close up!

 The oldest skipper in the fleet and winner of the distance race.
 Love his attitude!

 This past week, the Wings of Freedom tour came to the Marathon airport: four restored, flying airplanes from WWII: a B-17 (pictured at the top of this article), a B-24, B-25 and P-51.
 And not just to look at from a distance.
-All but the P-51 were open to be walked through . . . and all offered rides (for a price).
+We could walk through all but the P-51 . . . and all offered rides (for a price).
 Where else can you crawl all through a legendary plane right up to the time it’s going to take off?

 The highlight of the day, though, was meeting Bob (last name unknown).
 Now 98 years old, he was an RAF pilot in WWII, flying the British equivalent of the B-24 Liberator.
 Thirty-five successful missions over Germany.

 Cruising – More Than Just Moving the Boat

 It’s easy to get so wrapped up in boat projects and “getting ready to go to the next place” that we don’t make time for the things that are going on right under our noses.
 Had Dave not been a plane buff, I probably wouldn’t have gone to Wings of Freedom.
 And I would have missed something really special.